tonysyu/qwikstart/docs/operations_reference.rst

 find_files
 ==========

-Operation for searching for text within files and returning file paths.
+Operation to search for text within files and return match file paths.
+Matching files are stored in a list of `matching_files`, but the name can be specified using `output_name`.

 Optional context
 ----------------